Duke Health Referring Physicians

 Black adolescent patient talking to physician

-To enhance the expertise and patient care options for children and adolescents, Duke Health’s gynecology team recently welcomed Tara Streich-Tilles, MD, MPH.
+To enhance the expertise and patient care options for children and adolescents, Duke Health’s gynecology team welcomed Tara Streich-Tilles, MD, MPH.
 Streich-Tilles brings specialized training in the medical and surgical care of children, adolescents, and young adults with gynecologic concerns, and brings comprehensive, inclusive, and impactful care to the community.

 “The health of this patient population is important and Duke is committed to growing its presence in this area,” says Streich-Tilles.
 “I’ve appreciated the warmth I’ve received, as well as the integrity and innovativeness of the Duke community.”